fredericlabbe/Gambiae_SaltWaterTol/README.md

 ___
 ## Scanning nonsynonymous-synonymous mutations
-The script `MutScan.py` scans coding nucleotide sequence alignments (in [FASTA](https://www.bioinformatics.nl/tools/crab_fasta.html) format), compares the nucleotide and amino-acid sequences between two aligned sets of sequences, and identifies the nonsynonymous and synonymous mutations.
+The script `MutScan.py` scans coding nucleotide sequence alignments (in [FASTA](https://www.bioinformatics.nl/tools/crab_fasta.html) format; `.fa`), compares the nucleotide and amino-acid sequences between two aligned sets of sequences, and identifies the nonsynonymous and synonymous mutations.
 The script also checks the open reading frame (ORF), and translates the nucleotide sequences into amino-acid sequences.
 For each alignment, the nonsynonymous and synonymous mutations will be stored in a file (`file_MutScan.out`), and the nucleotide and amino-acid sequences will be exported into new FASTA files (`file_ORF.fa` and `file_ORF_AA.fa`, respectively).

 #### Example command
 `python MutScan.py --set1 sequence1 sequence2 sequence3 --set2 sequence4 sequence5 --orientation forward`